finnito/Science/content/11sci/as90940/10-work.md

 2. Discuss with the person next to you:
     1. What does the law of conservation of energy state?
     2. What unit is energy measured in?
+3. Write your joint conclusion in your books!

 ---